Chemistry in Cambridge supports fundamental science of the highest quality in a first class environment.

 - The Maxwell Centre for the Physical Sciences

-The Cambridge Chemistry Department aims to recruit the highest quality undergraduate and graduate students, postdoctoral research associates (postdocs) and academic staff.
+- The department aims to recruit the highest quality undergraduate and graduate students, postdoctoral researchers (postdocs) and academic staff.
 For information about academic, research or support staff positions and studentships, see the Jobs section.

-To find out more about completing an undergraduate degree in Chemistry at Cambridge, click here.
+- Find out more about completing an undergraduate degree in Chemistry at Cambridge.

-To find out more about completing a postgraduate research degree in Chemistry at Cambridge, click here.
+- Find out more about completing a postgraduate research degree in Chemistry at Cambridge.